 2017 has been a good year for work in terms of academic, policy, and editorial writing.
 A lot of my writing is co-authored; I'm lucky to get to work with outstanding colleagues!
 Now for the recap: Academic writing The year started off with the publication of a collaborative effort between Pamina Firchow, Roger Mac Ginty, … Continue reading 2017 Wrap Up: Lots of writing, and great co-authors

 I was recently interviewed on my experience with, and research on, how mobile phones support conflict prevention as part of the launch of George Washington University's Media and Peacebuilding Project.
 Along with my interview, they interviewed some really excellent people from across the research and practice spaces.
 I'm really excited to see what comes out … Continue reading Mobile Phones and Conflict Prevention: A recent interview

 Unfortunately the last few months have been fairly low output in terms of blog posts.
 This can be credited to resettling after returning from Samoa, getting back to work with the tech community in D.C, and of course getting a dissertation written.
-I have had the chance to get myself on a few panels this month and next to discuss my research, though.
-I’ll be joined by some awesome people too, so hopefully if you’re in D.C. you can come out and join us!
+I have had the chance to get myself on a few panels this … Continue reading Upcoming events!

 I'm excited to be invited to present some of my work November 5 at Georgetown University's Center for Australian, New Zealand and Pacific Studies - here's some info, I think it'll be a fun talk!